 Few destinations offer as much to travelers as the Yucatan Peninsula in Mexico!
 It’s a region packed full to the brim with stunning weather, impressive historical sights and awe-inspiring natural beauty.

 We know that to truly experience a country and its culture you need to be more than a tourist, and that there is more to an awesome volunteer travel experience than simply volunteering.
-As a volunteer traveler in Mexico you get to experience it all.
+As a volunteer in Mexico you get to experience it all.
 You’ll see all the sights, tick off the hidden spots and get to know the ins and outs of Merida, all while being supported by a knowledgeable local team and becoming part of the community as you give back on meaningful projects.
-So here’s our top things to see and do, in and around Merida, Mexico!
+So here’s 10 of the best activities and sights in Merida, Mexico!

 What is there to do in Mexico during your weekends?